 The Rhythm2Recovery format is an integrative model of practice combining experiential therapy techniques with cognitive behavioural therapy (CBT) influenced by the third wave approaches of Acceptance and Commitment Therapy (ACT) and Positive Psychology (PP).
 These newer cognitive approaches are strength based, and focus less on exploring problems and more on finding solutions.
-Although the R2R model owes much to the influence of these new cognitive approaches, it differs critically in the weight it gives to the role of thoughts in influencing behaviour.
+Although the R2R model owes much to the influence of these new cognitive approaches, it differs critically in balancing the cognitive with experiential, thus reducing the reliance on language, while simultaneously creating a safe and often uplifting therapeutic experience.
 Developmental & neuro-imaging studies show that for many people who enter therapy, highly active primal brain areas (limbic system, brain stem) are driving behaviour while the thinking, rational part of our brains (frontal lobes) are less active.
 (Van Der Kolk, 2014).

 The 5 R’s

 Rhythm2recovery programs draw on our unique experience in connecting drum-circle games and exercises to a client’s issues or concerns using analogy and metaphor.
 This process avoids confronting questioning, instead prompting self-reflection and personal understanding in a safe, fun and empowering way.
 Reflection is central to psychological growth and behavioral change.

 Behind many of the presenting issues that contribute to social isolation or alienation are relational problems.
 Insecure attachment, abuse or neglect, family conflict, domestic violence, and many other permutations.
 Rhythm2Recovery programs focus on building a trusting therapeutic alliance that extends to increased understanding and confidence in daily social interaction, reducing social isolation and building healthy social networks.